11 Tips to Support Your Grieving Process

 How do you support someone who is grieving?

 The two best things you can do to support someone who’s grieving is to be present with them and let them know you care.
 Everyone has a different way of dealing with grief.
 You can’t take away grief or save others, but you can love them and be there when they’re ready.
 Rather than distracting them from their sadness, join them in empathy.
 It’s also important to be patient with any person that’s grieving.
-His/her brain isn’t functioning at full capacity, so expect mistakes, forgetfulness, and mood fluctuations.
+Their brain isn’t functioning at full capacity, so expect mistakes, forgetfulness, and mood fluctuations.

 How long does grief last?